How to correct errors in your credit report

 How do I contact the Credit Reference Agencies to correct errors?

-To make a dispute, contact the CRA in writing to outline what you think is wrong, how it might have happened and include any information or documentation that you think will be relevant to support your theory.
+To make a dispute, contact the CRA in writing to outline what you think is wrong, how it might have happened and include any information or documentation you think will be relevant to support your theory.
 Here’s a checklist for everything you want to include when contacting them:

 • Your contact information